Wastewater monitoring suggests COVID-19 transmission may have peaked in Winnipeg on New Year's Day | CBC News

 "It certainly is more important now that PCR testing is not as reliable as it was," he said.

-Health authorities in Saskatchewan, B.C. and some regions of Ontario make wastewater monitoring data public.
-Manitoba does not, even though the National Microbiology Laboratory sends samples twice a week for the province to analyze.
+Health authorities in Saskatchewan, B.C., some regions of Ontario and elsewhere make wastewater monitoring data public.
+Manitoba does not, even though the National Microbiology Laboratory sends results twice a week for the province to analyze.

 "It really feels like a lack of transparency," Lagacé-Wiens said.
 "I'm not saying anybody has anything to hide, but when people are not transparent, the immediate conclusion is that there's something to hide."

 Lagacé-Wiens said he can't conclude much from being told the COVID-19 viral load peaked on Jan.
-1 at three Winnipeg sampling locations.

-"It leaves me with the question of what happened to that fourth location?" he said.
+1.

 "It's easy to say that there was a peak around Jan.
 1, but without actually knowing what's been going on since … it's hard to say if it's really on the downswing or if there's been significant changes since that peak."